1. Home

 Classic cars tend to be driven less: as they’re usually kept as leisure vehicles by hobbyists or collectors, and aren’t typically used for commuting, travelling long distances or everyday driving.
 This means they’re less likely to be involved in accidents.

-Classic owners tend to take better care of their cars: so they’ll usually be well maintained, and stored securely when not in use.
-This lowers the likelihood of them being stolen, vandalised or breaking down.
+Classic owners tend to take better care of their cars: so they're usually well maintained, and stored securely when not in use.
+This lowers the likelihood of them being stolen or vandalised.

-Ultimately, though, what you pay for your insurance is due to a number of factors, and the age of your car is just one deciding factor among many.
+Ultimately, though, what you pay for your insurance is due to a number of factors, and the age of your car is one among many.

 What if I only drive my car now and again?